subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {\overline P}(q) = (1-m)\delta(q-q_1) + m\delta(q-q_0)\ \ \ 0 \le m \le 1 $$

+so that $m$ is interpreted as a probability in the limit as $n\rightaarow 0$.
 So now we need to determine the parameters $m, q_0, q_1$ to complete the 1-RSB solution.
 This can be done by substituting these numbers back in the expression for $A_{sp}$, and then finding the values of $m, q_0$ and $q_1$ at the saddle point for this expression.

-There is a class of spin glass models called p-spin spherical model or PSM, for the 1-RSB solution is exact, i.e., there is no further breaking of the replica symmetry as the temperature is reduced.
+There is a class of spin glass models called p-spin spherical model or PSM discussed in the next section, for the 1-RSB solution is exact, i.e., there is no further breaking of the replica symmetry as the temperature is reduced.
 However this is not the case for the SK model, and in this case the symmetry keeps breaking ad-infintum as the temperature is reduced.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat21.png)